 The corresponding author will be notified by the editors of the acceptance of article and invited to supply an electronic version of the accepted text, if this is not already available.

 Proofs will be sent to the author and should be returned within 72 hours of receipt.
 Authors should clarify any questions of the proof in a query file.
 No new materials shall be inserted at the time of proofreading.
 Please note that authors are urged to check their proofs carefully before return one all-inclusive e-mail or fax, since subsequent additional corrections will not be possible.

 For submission inquiries, tracking articles and any information please contact the Frontiers of Engineering Management office in Huazhong University of Science and Technology (firstname.lastname@example.org) or office in Higher Education Press (email@example.com).
-All correspondence for the journal should be sent to the following address.
+Queries about accepted manuscripts in production or post-publication corrections should be sent to firstname.lastname@example.org.
+Any other queries about the journal or presubmission enquiries should be sent to email@example.com.
 Please include the manuscript dispatch number in all correspondences.

 The articles enjoy a fast peer-review and production workflow and will be published more quickly with the online first publishing on the basis of individual articles.
 The submitted manuscripts will get polished in language by highly qualified editors before typeset.